Our top picks of timely offers from our partnersMore details

 Chase and Capital One offer a wide range of travel credit cards that can be beneficial if you’re looking to save on your next trip.
-The Chase Sapphire Preferred® Card and the Capital One® Venture® Rewards Credit Card are two comparable cards that both have $95 annual fees and an array of travel perks.
+The Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card are two comparable cards that both have $95 annual fees and an array of travel perks.

 If you’re someone who typically travels often, you should consider opening one of these cards.
-Even if you don’t have any upcoming vacations, you can use the Sapphire Preferred or Venture to earn rewards that can offset future travel arrangements.
-Depending on the card you open, you can benefit from a fee credit for TSA PreCheck or Global Entry, travel insurances and/or a generous welcome bonus.
+Even if you don’t have any upcoming vacations, you can use the Sapphire Preferred or Venture Rewards to earn rewards that can offset future travel arrangements.
+Depending on the card you open, you can benefit from a fee credit for TSA PreCheck® or Global Entry, travel insurances and/or a generous welcome bonus.

 Select breaks down the features of each card, so you can choose the best one for your needs.

 Both cards come with a $95 annual fee, which is on the lower end when you consider some other travel cards like the Chase Sapphire Reserve® have fees of up to $550.
 You can more easily offset this annual fee through the rewards you earn each year.
-For instance, you can cover the annual fee by spending $4,750 each year on combined travel and dining with the Sapphire Preferred since those purchases earn 2X points per dollar spent.
+For instance, you can cover the annual fee by spending $4,750 each year on travel with the Sapphire Preferred since those purchases earn 2X points per dollar spent.

 Winner: Tie, since the annual fees are the same.

 While Sapphire Preferred and Venture have a slight overlap in rewards, they provide different reward rates on other purchases.
-Here’s the break down.
+Here’s the breakdown:

-In addition to every day rewards, you can benefit from lucrative welcome bonuses.
+In addition to everyday rewards, you can benefit from lucrative welcome bonuses.

 Consumers with either card can benefit from:

-Chase Sapphire Preferred card holders enjoy these added perks:
+Chase Sapphire Preferred cardholders enjoy these added perks:

-Capital One Venture Rewards card holders enjoy these added perks:
+Capital One Venture Rewards cardholders enjoy these added perks: